Every person who considers themselves a cycling enthusiast should know how to do at least some basic bike repairs.

 Home vs On-Bike Repair Kit

-As you can suppose, home bike repair kits will be much more elaborate and will include different tools that you may or may not need regularly or just from time to time.
+As you can suppose, home bicycle repair kits will be much more elaborate and will include different tools that you may or may not need regularly or just from time to time.
 These can include a bike stand, different types of wrenches, screwdrivers, air pumps, lubrication and cleaning sets, and so much more.

 On the other hand, an on-bike repair kit will be a much smarter selection of tools that you are most likely to need.
 You should figure out the type of screws that are fitted on your bike and the things that are most likely to go wrong on a ride.
 Address only these things so as not to burden yourself too much with unnecessary stuff.
-Moreover, there are bike repair kits used on long rides and those used on shorter rides.
+Moreover, there are bicycle repair kits used on long rides and those used on shorter rides.
 The longer the ride, the more tools, and spare parts you will have to bring unless you want to have a very long hike back home.

-Bike Repair Kit for Shorter Rides
+A kit for Shorter Rides (Checklist)

 Even if you are going on a very short ride, but long enough that you wouldn’t like pushing or carrying your bike home, you should have some basic tools with yourself just in case.